AlexCppns/ac-fancy-input/README.md

     <div ac-fancy-input ac-animate="true"></div>

 where `ac-animate` controls if the input is animated or not.

+List of optional transclusion directives:

+- `acfi-before-template`: Can be used to insert content before the input field
+- `acfi-after-template`: Can be used to insert content after the input field (eg: a search icon, a submit button etc).

 This is used in combination with:

     <div ac-fancy-input-suggestions>
       <div acfi-content-template>